NTD151298/CICD-person-project/README.md

 - install kubelet, kubectl, kubeadm for master and worker node, config networking
 - kubeadm init creating master node on control-plane server
 - run monitoring server with gafana and prometheus

+# To visualize project work flow
+1. Download the file .drawio on ur computer
+2. Open draw.io on web browser
+3. Chose existing diagram and point to .drawio u just downloaded